-If cardio is focused on endurance for the long haul, anaerobic or strength exercises are geared towards building muscle mass and strength.
+If cardio is focused on endurance for the long haul, anaerobic or strength exercises are geared toward building muscle mass and strength.
 Studies also show that strength training gives you stronger bones.
 Basically, these exercises make you a stronger, sturdier individual.
 Strength training includes weight lifting, squats, push-ups, and presses.

 Strength exercises are varied since each type can cater to a different muscle group.
 The video above shows the basics using a couple of dumbbells.
 When practicing these fitness skills, make sure to execute proper form to decrease the chances of back injuries or muscle strain.

 Rucking is an activity that’s been gaining a lot of followers from the fitness community.
 It’s especially attractive to preppers because it involves carrying a rucksack (thus the term) for several miles.

 A good survivalist should be prepared to walk several miles with a pack in tow.
 If you haven’t trained your body to carry a 40-60lb bug out bag, the bag’s weight can take its toll on your back and hips.
 Each mile will be torture, and you’ll be tempted to leave your bag and precious supplies behind.

 Rucking is perfect for survival fitness because it conditions your body to avoid that scenario.
 It combines elements of hiking and weight training, so it improves your cardio while working on your back and hip strength, muscle mass, and posture.
 It also burns more calories than regular hiking or jogging.

 Rucking shows you how to work on your pack’s ideal weight while allowing you to discover locations and sceneries that can be useful when you need to bug out.